How to Grow Angel Trumpet Flowering Shrub

 Angel Trumpet is a Highly Toxic Plant

 Angel’s Trumpet is a member of the Nightshade family.
 It includes tomatoes, potatoes, and petunias.
 All parts of the plant are toxic.
-It is recommended that gardeners use gloves when working with this plant.
+It is recommended that gardeners and homeowners use gloves when working with this plant.

 Historically, it has been used as a hallucinogenic drug.
 It is a dangerous drug, that has caused many deaths, especially from teenagers experimenting with it after hearing rumors about its hallucinogenic powers.
 It is most often ingested in the form of tea.